Weltraumschaf/JUberblog/src/site/markdown/installation.md

 To generate HTML from the  [Markdown][markdown] files templates are used instead of plain converting  it with a processor  to HTML.
-This gives us  the ability to assign  variables from  JUberblog or  use other  constructs knwon  from template engines  (includes, loops,  conditional etc.).
+This gives us  the ability to assign  variables from  JUberblog or  use other  constructs known  from template engines  (includes, loops,  conditional etc.).
 Under the  hood the  widely used [Freemarker][freemarker] library is used.